Inslee, lawmakers turn up heat on oil companies as WA gas prices top nation

 “The spokesperson for Chevron said the other day … it’s not their job to go bankrupt,” Inslee said at the news conference.
 “I don’t have a Nobel Prize in economics, I only have a Bachelor of Arts in Economics from University of Washington, but I can tell you the oil and gas industry is not going bankrupt.”

-Beside Inslee, posters detailed Chevron’s profits rising from $1.4 billion in 2021, to $6.6 billion earlier this year.
+Beside Inslee, a poster detailed Chevron’s profits rising from $1.4 billion in 2021, to $6.6 billion earlier this year.
+On the other side of the podium, a poster said “Record-breaking oil company profits, record breaking-climate disasters.”

+The poster shared harrowing images from the Tunnel 5 Fire in Skamania County, devastating flooding in New Delhi and the debris left in Hurricane Ian’s path in Fort Myers, Florida.
+Headlines from KUOW, The New York Times and elsewhere described deadly heat domes, record drought and the costs of climate disasters.

 “What we’re asking for today is radical transparency,” Nguyen said.
 “We want radical transparency as we work toward a cleaner, greener economy.
 We want to make sure that everybody, especially those who are most burdened by pollution, are also part of that solution as well.”